-Why does it take so long for us to understand this simple learner behavior in e-learning environment?
-Because, we are just impatient with the power of technology and our eyes are covered with the colored glasses of doing-something-good-for-the-learners-which-they-themselves-are-not-matured-enough-to-understand syndrome.
+Why is it that course providers and teachers take so long to understand this simple learner behavior in e-learning environment?
+Because, they are drunk with the hyper-control power of technology and their eyes are covered with the colored glasses of intending-to-do-something-good-for-the-learners-which-they-themselves-are-not-matured-enough-to-understand syndrome.

 So, here is my humble list of nine don’ts for all you care:

 - Do not give a very strict learning plan to the learners.
 You may organize the study schedule as per your best understanding, but digital learners adopt the most suitable plan as per their need.
 So, while laying out the plan, do not put too much restriction in terms of time, sequence of access of study material etc.

 - Do not stop the learner from proceeding ahead if a certain condition is not met – like a quiz not being answered correctly.
 Self-learners do not want the system to stop them at any stage; they will come back to the study material if they want to really learn anyway.

 - Do not put restrictions on the number of downloads, number of views of study material contents or videos.
 This is a sure deal-breaker.
 No learner in the world views a study material more than they need to.

 - Do not restrict access based on IP address, number of devices from which one can access etc. Very few users share their user credentials (unlike in Netflix etc.) in learning situations.

 - Do not give large documents in view-only mode.
 This is a sure put-off.
 Can you read a long document on the device monitor always?
 Many learners like to download lengthy documents to print and go through them in the normal way.

 - Do not give one test on the whole as a final examination.
 Learners like to practice or do mock-tests beforehand, if they have to undergo any examination later on.

 - Do not hide evaluation rules and spring a surprise later on when your e-learning course is meant for certification purpose.